 - Is there a work commitment to be a shareholder?
 No work is required to be a shareholder in our CSA (Community Supported Agriculture).
 If you have a special skill or idea to offer, feel free to let us know.
 We reserve regular farm work for the participants in the program at this time.

 - How long does the season run?
 The first pick up usually falls during the first weekend in June, and the season will run into mid November.
 This ranges between 22 and 25 weeks, depending on weather.

 - When do I pick up my food?
-You may pick up your food at any of these days and times each week:

 - Do you grow sweet corn?
 Due to limited acreage, we do not grow sweet corn.